New Moon on

 True anomaly ∠322.3°

-The true anomaly is ∠322.3°.
-At the beginning of the next synodic month the true anomaly is going to be ∠341.2°.
+The true anomaly of the Moon orbit is ∠322.3° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠341.2°.

-9 days after point of apogee on 9 August 2020 at 13:51 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 21 August 2020 at 10:59 in ♎ Libra.
+9 days since point of apogee on 9 August 2020 at 13:51 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 21 August 2020 at 10:59 in ♎ Libra.

 Distance to Moon 370 234 km